 Your tenderness, kindness, and bravery are rare.
 You’re a beautiful person – in every way.

 You can add the sentence: “I know you feel loved when…”

 “We all have unique ways of being loved and showing love—so take a second to examine your love languages and how you like to be celebrated.
 Once you’re done reflecting, don’t forget to put it into action,” from The Shine App.

-This letter can serve as an open door to continuing to love yourself through whatever is happening in your life.
+This letter can serve as an open door to continuing to love yourself through whatever happens in your life.

-6. A love letter to yourself offers a chance to feel held.
+Above all, a love letter to yourself offers a chance to feel held.